ckeditor/ckeditor5/docs/builds/guides/migration/migration-to-28.md

 	}
 } );
 ```
-* Also, several changes has been made to the `ImageStyle` plugin API:
+* Also, several changes has been made to the {@link module:image/imagestyle~ImageStyle} plugin API:
+	* In the {@link module:image/imagestyle/utils image style utils} module
+		* the `defaultIcons` are renamed to {@link module:image/imagestyle/utils~DEFAULT_ICONS},
+		* the `defaultStyles` are renamed to {@link module:image/imagestyle/utils~DEFAULT_OPTIONS},
+		* the `normalizeImageStyles` function is now protected and is renamed to {@link module:image/imagestyle/utils~normalizeStyles}
 	* The `ImageStyleCommand#defaultStyle` and `ImageStyleCommand#styles` are private properties now.
-	* In the `ImageStyle~utils` module
-		* the `defaultIcons` are renamed to `DEFAULT_ICONS`,
-		* the `defaultStyles` are renamed to `DEFAULT_OPTIONS`,
-		* the `normalizeImageStyles` function is now protected and is renamed to `normalizeStyles`

 ## Image toolbar

-Due to the changes mentioned above, the image toolbar became crucial in terms of providing the user with proper interaction with images in terms of managing the image type and caption.
+Due to the changes mentioned above, the {@link module:image/image~ImageConfig#toolbar image toolbar} became crucial in terms of providing the user with proper interaction with images in terms of managing the image type and caption.
 Thus, it is recommended to use one of the following configurations as the minimum set-up for the image toolbar:

 * For the purposes of the structured content editing (implemented by default in the classic, balloon, balloon-block, and inline editor builds):